fall 2018 @ middlebury college.

 Your goal with each of the three essays is to develop an effective, graceful, convincing, evidence-driven argument in dialogue with other interpretations.
 Often these work best by connecting or contrasting specific details to each other and then explaining how or why they do.
-The strongest arguments tend to attribute causality and correlation by assigning agency to specific people, processes, or forces.
+It also often helps to argue against another interpretation.
+What have other historical interpreters had to say about your theme or question?
+How does your evidence and your interpretation affirm, relate to, qualify, alter, adjust, or revise their take on the topic?
+Also note that the strongest arguments tend to attribute causality and correlation by assigning agency to specific people, processes, or forces.
 In our course’s case, how were computers not merely a static mirror of larger historical or contextual factors, but an active, shaping agent of historical change or continuity?
 How were computers a crucial vessel of historical meaning and action?

 Try to write, edit, and revise to achieve clarity of expression in graceful, stylish, logical, well-reasoned prose.
 All assignments should use Chicago Manual of Style for citation and formatting.
 Take advantage of Middlebury’s Writing Tutors program, resources, and people at the CTLR as often as possible.